Cat & Dog Routine Exams

-When your pet sees us for their vet checkup at our Citrus County animal hospital, we can prevent health issues from developing in the first place, or detect them early, when they can be treated most easily and effectively.
+When your pet sees us for their vet checkup at our Dunnellon animal hospital, we can prevent health issues from developing in the first place, or detect them early, when they can be treated most easily and effectively.

 What to Expect During Your Pet's Physical